josewilsonsouza/SIGMA/README.md

 # SIGMA - Score-Informed Geometric Momentum Adaptation
-Framework for stochastic optimization via a geometric convexity score in the loss function
+Framework for stochastic optimization via a geometric convexity score in the loss function.